aurelio-labs/aurelio-sdk/README.md

 - `message`: Any relevant messages about the extraction process
 - `document`: The extracted document information, including its ID
 - `chunks`: The extracted text, divided into chunks if chunking was enabled

+The `EmbeddingResponse` object contains the following key information:

+- `message`: Any relevant messages about the embedding process
+- `model`: The model name used for embedding
+- `usage`: Information about token usage, pages processed, and processing time
+- `data`: The embedded documents

 ## Best Practices